 Get Started With HDR Photography

-Welcome to HDR Photography, weary traveller!
+Welcome to my ‘Get Started with HDR Photography’ Guide, weary traveller!
 If you read this, you have taken a keen interest in what is called HDR photography – a specific way of taking pictures that has already drawn thousands of people in its inner circle.
+Everything that is written in this article is also in this video (you decide!):

 What is HDR Photography?

-For those that have just heard about it but never sniffed into the details of what exactly HDR photography is, we will start with understanding what HDR means and what makes it different to “normal” photography.
+For those that have just heard about it and want to start to get started with HDR photography but never sniffed into the details of what exactly HDR photography is, we will start with understanding what HDR means and what makes it different to “normal” photography.
 HDR stands for High Dynamic Range.
 Here is a simple example what exactly this is all about:

 In this last image, you can see everything medium well – and this is what you would do in “normal photography”.
 You make sure the camera captures enough for you to work with and then do the rest when you edit the image (or not, if you are happy enough).